savq/melange-nvim/README.md

 ![logo](./.assets/melange-logo.png)

 ## Features
-- Works with Neovim and Vim
+- Works with Neovim stable and Vim 8
 - Dark and light variants
 - Support for:
   - LSP